Floating wind turbine: Cost reduction strategies

-Oil well injection

-When oil fields become depleted, the operator injects water to keep pressure high for secondary recovery.
-This requires power, but installing gas turbines means shutting down the extraction process, losing valuable income.

-The classification society DNV GL has calculated that in some cases a floating wind turbine can economically provide power for injection, as the oil platform can keep on producing, avoiding a costly pause.

-In 2016 DNV GL, ExxonMobil and others approved calculations of saving $3/barrel of oil using a 6MW Hywind instead of traditional engines, driving two 2 MW pumps injecting water into an offshore oil well.
-At least 44,000 barrels of processed water per day can be injected, even on calm June days.
-The project began laboratory testing in 2017.

 Floating windfarm projects

 Operational

 The world's first commercial floating offshore windfarm, Hywind Scotland, was commissioned in 2017.
 It uses 5 Siemens turbines of 6 MW each, has a capacity of 30 MW and is sited 18 mi off Peterhead.
 The project also incorporates a 1 MWh lithium-ion battery system (called Batwind).
 In its first 5 years of operation it averaged a capacity factor of 54%, sometimes in 10 meter waves.

 WindFloat Atlantic, sited 20 km off the coast of Viana do Castelo, Portugal, has a capacity of 25 MW and has operated since July 2020.
 It produced 78 GWh in 2022, with a technical availability of 93%.

-The 48 MW Kincardine Offshore Wind Farm is the UK's second commercial floating offshore windfarm, and completed construction in August 2021.
+The 48 MW Kincardine Offshore Wind Farm is the UK's second commercial floating offshore windfarm, and completed construction in August 2021, and became fully operational in October 2021.
+It is located 15 kilometres off the coast of Aberdeenshire, Scotland, in water depths ranging from 60 metres to 80 metres.
+Two of the turbines have been towed to port for repairs, and returned.

-Under construction

-In August 2019, Enova awarded NOK2.3 billion to Equinor for a NOK5 billion 88 MW concrete floating wind farm called Hywind Tampen, with the purpose of reducing technology costs and supplying power to the Snorre and Gullfaks oil fields from 2022.
-Construction began in 2021, and turbines were assembled in 2022, sending first power to Gullfaks A in November 2022.
+In August 2019, Enova awarded NOK2.3 billion to Equinor for the NOK 8 billion 88 MW concrete floating wind farm called Hywind Tampen, with the purpose of reducing technology costs and supplying 35% of the annual power to the Snorre and Gullfaks oil fields.
+Construction began in 2021, and turbines were assembled in 2022, sending first power to Gullfaks A in November 2022, and completed in August 2023.